Can hormonal contraception affect mood?

 There are important things to know about this study

-- Firstly, the difference is very small - 1 extra woman received antidepressants out of 200 woman using hormonal methods for a year
+- Firstly, the difference is very small - 1 extra person received antidepressants out of 200 people using hormonal methods for a year

 - Secondly, a link doesn't necessarily mean that contraception causes depression.
-For example, it could be that there's another explanation, say that young women who are on hormones are also more likely to have relationship breakups, more heartbreak and more depression.
+For example, it could be that there's another explanation, say that young people who are on hormones are also more likely to have relationship breakups, more heartbreak and therefore more depression.

 - Some studies from other countries found the same link, some show the opposite (i.e. that hormonal contraception was linked with better mental health), and other studies found no link between depression and hormonal contraception.